A 50mm medal on a nine-year-old reads “champion”. A 70mm medal on the same kid reads “hubcap on a string”.

 Best for high-volume, age-group-segmented categories:

-- 100m, 200m, 400m, 800m sprints — gold/silver/bronze per age group.
+- 100m, 200m, 400m, 800m sprints, gold/silver/bronze per age group.

-- Long jump, high jump, shot put — gold/silver/bronze per age group.
+- Long jump, high jump, shot put, gold/silver/bronze per age group.

-- Relay events — set of 4 medals per winning team.
+- Relay events, set of 4 medals per winning team.

-- Tug-of-war — set of 8-10 per winning team.
+- Tug-of-war, set of 8-10 per winning team.

 A typical Malaysian primary school sports day runs 30-50 events.
 That’s 90-150 medals at gold/silver/bronze across all events.
-Browse our metal medals and acrylic medals ranges for what’s in stock.

 Trophies